partrita/DataAnalysis-w-AI-course/week06/assets/api-use.md

 This back-and-forth interaction is called the **request-response cycle**, and it’s entirely **stateless**—each request is handled on its own, with no memory of previous requests.
 That stateless design makes HTTP simple and highly scalable, allowing any client that speaks HTTP (from browsers to Python scripts) to interoperate with any server that understands HTTP.
 When you move on to APIs, you’ll leverage this same cycle to automate large-scale data retrieval and processing.

-Listen to Alic Evans explain all things HTTP on [this](https://www.softwaresessions.com/episodes/how-http-works-with-julia-evans/) podcast.
+Listen to Alice Evans explain all things HTTP on [this](https://www.softwaresessions.com/episodes/how-http-works-with-julia-evans/) podcast.

 ## What is an API?